muggy8/improbable/have-and-havenot/9nyC33pA.md

 "Your world must be incredibly peaceful then."

 "Not really, it's actually quite the organized chaos.
-I mean, as an example, on average, every couple thousand years or so, we have a crazy group of people who decides to engineer a superbug to wipe out all complex biological life and one in every couple thousand of these groups manage to actually succeed for the most part.
-But it always fails to actually do any lasting damage as some other person or group's anti extinction contingency measures would restart biological life after without fail.
-It might cause a couple hundred to thousand years of decreased productivity but because technology is never truly lost, eventually, things will return to normal.
+I mean, as an example, on average, every couple thousand years or so, there would be a crazy group of people who would decide to engineer some superbug to wipe out all complex biological life and one in every couple thousand of these groups manage to actually succeed for the most part.
+But it always fail to actually do any lasting damage as some other person or group's anti extinction contingency measures would restart biological life after without fail.
+It might cause a couple hundred to thousand years of decreased productivity, but, because technology is never truly lost, eventually, things will return to normal.
 That's why I really don't see what the big deal is with losing a strong ability user or two."

 I was shocked.
 I didn't know how to respond.
 I was searching for words to say but all that came out was: